nguyentrongphuc/wp-plugin/wp-reset/readme.txt

 WP Reset is fully integrated with <a href="https://wordpress.org/plugins/wp-webhooks/">WP Webhooks</a> plugin - a secure, universal system that connects WP to any 3rd party systems and enables you to initiate actions both from WordPress (for instance start a MailChimp campaign once a new user registers), and from any other application (create a new user in WP when a purchase is made on a 3rd party system).
 View more <a href="https://underconstructionpage.com/wp-webhooks-connect-integrate-wordpress/" target="_blank">practical use-cases</a> that save hours of repetitive work.

-**Please read carefully before proceeding to understand what WP Reset does, and remember to always create a backup**
+**Please read carefully before proceeding to understand what WP Reset does, and remember to always create a snapshot**

 #### Resetting will delete: